25 Next Steps To Take After Your Degree

 A higher percentage of undergraduates spend their time building their profiles on social media.
 While that is okay as an undergraduate, you might need to reconsider your priorities now that you have graduated.

-You should channel your effort to building a professional profile on professional platforms.
+Channel your effort into building a professional profile on professional platforms.
 You might have had an account on this platform prior to your graduation, but having an account is not enough.

-One of such platforms is LinkedIn, I know you must have heard about it.
+One of such platform is LinkedIn, I know you must have heard about it.
 You can use these tips and tricks to get a job on LinkedIn.

 13. Build your passion into a business